Your guide to registrations for international transport

 The trader – The person or business importing or exporting the goods.

-The commercial transporter or carrier – The service provider who owns and/or operates the truck, airplane, ship or vehicle taking the shipment over borders.
+The commercial transporter or carrier – The service provider who owns and/or operates the truck, airplane, ship, or vehicle taking the shipment over borders.

 SARS customs requires all three parties to operate within its laws and regulations.
-To do so, every entity who performs a function in import and export must have the relevant registrations for international transport.
+To do so, every entity that performs a function in import and export must have the relevant registrations for international transport.

 Consult this guide to determine what registrations are required for the role(s) your venture plays in international trade.